 All teacher education candidates are asked to attend an informational meeting with the Coordinator of Internship II early in their senior year to prepare for the final internship.
 The meeting date is posted in all classroom buildings and is announced in several publications.
 However, the responsibility for finding out the date and time of the meeting falls upon candidates themselves.
-Candidates may call the Department of Elementary, Literacy, and Special Education in the College of Education early in the first semester of the senior year to find out the date of the meeting.
+Candidates may call the Department of Elementary, Literacy, and Special Education (formerly Department of Early Childhood and Special Education) in the College of Education early in the first semester of the senior year to find out the date of the meeting.
 Students should direct questions concerning preparation for the internships to the following personnel:

 Office of Candidate Services (OCS)

 The Office of Candidate Services (OCS) provides pre-admission advising, admission to teacher education, subsequent academic counseling, and careful monitoring of the progress of all teacher education candidates.
 For more information, visit the OCS website.

 There are five (5) forms and a narrative which must be completed as part of the Internship II application process.
 Candidates will deliver the completed documents in one manila envelope to the Coordinator of Internship II at the mandatory Internship II First Informational Meeting held the semester prior to Internship II.